 The Spring and Summer programs typically take place in March and June and, as noted above, feature a particular topic and guest speaker.
 If you have any suggestions related to topic areas or speakers for our future programs, please use the Program Suggestions Form to share those with us.

 The third quarterly program, held in October, is also the General Membership Meeting & Annual Symposium.
-Every other year, the October program coincides with the NSA's two-day Symposium on Cryptologic History, thus creating a THREE DAYS OF CRYPTOLOGY.
+Every other year, the October program coincides with the NSA-CCH's two-day Symposium on Cryptologic History, thus creating a THREE DAYS OF CRYPTOLOGY.
 Due to the COVID-19 pandemic, the next CCH Symposium on Cryptologic History has been moved to Spring 2022.
 For a recap and photos from past NCMF October programs, please see the "Previous Programs" section of the General Membership Meeting & Annual Symposium page.

 The final quarterly program (typically in December) traditionally features presentations related to intelligence or cryptologic events surrounding Pearl Harbor.